demisto/content/Packs/Dropbox/Playbooks/DropBox_-_Massive_scale_operations_on_files_README.md

-This playbook investigates “Massive File Alterations” and “DropBox - Massive File Downloads” incidents by gathering user and IP information and performing remediation based on the information gathered and received from the user.
+This playbook investigates “Massive File Alterations” and “DropBox - Massive File Downloads” alerts by gathering user and IP information and performing remediation based on the information gathered and received from the user.

 Used Sub-playbooks:
 * Enrichment for Verdict